-1. County may engage in a site review annually; 2.
-Contractor will provide all requested records and an adequate, private space in which for County staff to conduct the site review; 3.
-County, State or Federal Officials have the right to audit for 10 years from any previous audit, therefore Contractor will retain records for 10 years from the completion of any audit.
+2. Contractor will provide all requested medical records and an adequate, private space in which for County staff to conduct the site review and chart audit.
+3. If Contractor operates a fee-for-service program and the chart audit results in service disallowances, County will subtract the audit disallowance dollars from a future vendor claim, once County audit report is finalized.
+4. County, State or Federal Officials have the right to audit for 10 years from any previous audit, therefore Contractor will retain records for 10 years from the completion of any audit.